JiaheXu/bldc/lispBM/README.md

 ;        - 1 ADC1/2
 ;        - 2 Buttons
 ;        - 3 ADC1/2 + Buttons
-; state : Only used when mode is not 0.
-State 1, 2 or 3 detaches the peripheral and
+; state : Only when mode 1/2/3/4 - 1 detaches periperial from APP, 0 attaches peripherial to APP
-;         state 0 attaches peripheral.
-For the ADC, 1 means detach both ADCs, 2 means ;         detach ADC1 only and 3 means detach ADC2 only.
-For the buttons state ;         1, 2 and 3 mean the same thing, namely detach.
 ```

 Detaches a peripherial from the APP ADC